Rotorua Boys' High School: Houses

-From 1927 till 2020, Rotorua Boys' High School's four houses were known as Drake, Frobisher, Nelson and Raleigh, after great British explorers and seafarers.
+From 1927 till 2020, Rotorua Boys' High School's four houses were known as Drake, Frobisher, Nelson and Raleigh, after renowned British explorers and seafarers.
 At the end of 2020, in a climate influenced by the American Black Lives Matter movement, and supported by evidence that each of the four British namesakes had varying levels of involvement with slavery, the houses were given new names.
 These new names, which were also felt to be more relevant to the pupils of today, came into effect at the beginning of 2021: